MariuszFerdyn/Azure-Metrics-Downloader/README.md

 ```
 AzureMetricsDownloader.exe e9xxx49 Uqxxxxm 42xxxef 0axxx041 sample-app-gateway lpm-t-agw-mf01 TotalRequests export.csv
 ```
+## Notes
+Do not export more than 10h in one shot, you can loose some logs.

 ## Download
 You can Download the Software from Artefact from last successful build: https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/actions/workflows/01-build.yml Just select last green successful build and at the bottom of screen you have artefacts.